aristanetworks/cordspr/README.md

 ## Changes specific to `github.com/aristanetworks/cordspr`

+### Miscellaneous

-Rename executable to `cspr`.
+- Rename executable to `cspr`.
 There are several "stacked pull request" tools in existence;
 change the name to avoid at least some conflicts ("c" for "cord").
+- When summarizing diffs, require the user to enter `ABORT` instead of ampty string to abort.
+Change message to "No description" if none is entered.

 ### Configuration